ianstormtaylor/slate/docs/api/nodes/element.md

 ### Block vs. Inline

 A "block" element can only be siblings with other "block" elements.
-AN "inline" node can be siblings with `Text` nodes or other "inline" elements.
+An "inline" node can be siblings with `Text` nodes or other "inline" elements.

 ### Void vs Not Void

 In a not "void" element, Slate handles the rendering of its `children` (e.g. in a paragraph where the `Text` and `Inline` children are rendered by Slate).
-In a "void" element, the `children` are rendered by the `Element`s render code.
+In a "void" element, the `children` are rendered by the `Element`'s render code.

 ## Static methods